 Authorization and training of observers

-7. The Secretariat shall maintain a list of authorized observers for the NPFC Transshipment Observer Program.
-[The Secretariat may only include, and retain, observers on the list of authorized observers if they are:
+7. The Secretariat shall maintain a list of authorized observers for the NPFC Transshipment Observer Program, who meet the requirements of paragraphs 8, 10, and 11. [

-a) independent and impartial in accordance with paragraph 10; and

-b) trained in accordance with paragraphs 8 and 11.]

 8. The terms of any such contract entered into under paragraph 4 shall require the observer service provider to ensure that authorized observers have the training, knowledge, skills, and abilities to perform all of their duties and functions.
 To this end, an authorized observer will, at a minimum, have: